Hypertextual Finance Glossary

 - The three-character ISO 3166 country code for AZERBAIJAN.

 - The ISO 4217 currency code for Azerbaijani Manat.
+In 2005, the Manat was changed to AZN.

 - The fifth highest rating in Moody's Long-term Corporate Obligation Rating.